grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## Docs/reference

-The `docs/reference` shortcode lets you specify different destinations for the same link that depend on where the source file is published.
+The `docs/reference` shortcode lets you specify different destinations for the same link that depend on where you publish the source file.
-Use this shortcode when content from one repository is published to more than one documentation set.
+Use this shortcode for links when you reuse content from one repository to more than one documentation set.

-All possible destinations are set in one part of the file (usually at end of the file, like a footer).
+You set all possible destinations in one part of the file, usually at end of the file, like a footer.

 For example, a page in versioned Grafana documentation is also mounted in the Grafana Cloud documentation.
 The page in Grafana should link to the Grafana dashboards page but the page in Grafana Cloud should link to the Grafana Cloud dashboards page.